H. R. Fox

-Fox was the son of Edith Blounts and Isaac Fox of Halse Hall, Jamaica.
+Fox was the son of Edith Blount Gibb and Isaac Fox of Halse Hall, Jamaica.
 He went to school at Epsom College in England then studied Mining and Civil Engineering at MIT, graduating BSc in 1912.
 After graduating he worked on railways in Canada and the West Indies.
 He served in the First World War in France with the Royal Engineers reaching the rank of captain.

 Fox was a member of the Institution of Civil Engineers.
 He was appointed Commander of the Order of the British Empire (CBE) in the 1946 New Year Honours.

+In 1926, he married Daisy Isabel Squire in Jamaica.